simonmichael/hledger_site/src/faq.md

 You're right.
 You can skip them: just run `hledger` for help.

-If you'd like a bit more guidance, use the [Get Started](start.md) page, and/or the [chat room](support.md).
+When you'd like a bit more guidance, use the [Get Started](start.md) page, and/or the [chat room](support.md).

 If you want the most complete reference, go straight to the [hledger manual](hledger.md).